YokedDiagram/PerformanceLens/README.md

       a. data_dir can be set to either './TrainTicket/' or './MicroSS/' depending on the dataset to be used.

-      b. model_choice can be set to either 'PredX-GNN' or 'PredX-Hybrid' depending on whether PredX should be run with or without the GRU block.
+      b. model_choice can be set to either 'PerformanceLens-GNN' or 'PerformanceLens-Hybrid' depending on whether PerformanceLens should be run with or without the GRU block.

       c. predict_graph can be either True or False.
 If set to True, the model will only predict end-to-end latencies.

       d. validate_on_trace can be either True or False.
 It can only be set to True if predict_graph is set to False.
 If set to True, the validation results will be based on end-to-end latencies only.

-**4.** Run the Main.py file.
+      e.
+The data files to be used can be changed based on the file_list variable (line 21) in Preprocess.py file **4.** Run the Main.py file.